 It costs around $9 per bar, which is pretty close to Dr. Squatch’s price.
 Sudsy Bear can be found at most grocery stores or online.

-4. Bearsville Soap
+11. Bearsville Soap

-Bearsville Soap is the fourth one on our list.
+Bearsville Soap is the 11th one on our list.
 It has less lather than Dr. Squatch and its bars are a little more dense, but it’s still very effective at cleansing your skin and leaving you feeling fresh.
 If you’re looking for something that will leave your skin feeling clean without stripping it of its natural oils, this could be a great choice for you!

 Bearsville Soap has 18 different scents, including some that are popular with Dr. Squatch fans: Pine Tar, Fresh Cirus, and Eucalyptus Spearmint.
 This means that no matter what kind of manly aroma you’re looking for—whether it’s minty fresh or earthy—you’ll probably find it with Bearsville Soap.